hekkup/yle-downloader-gui/README.md

     - `yle-downloader-gui.exe`
 - Make a zip package of the above.
 - Use [Inno Setup](http://www.jrsoftware.org/isinfo.php) to compile `installer/innosetup_installer.iss`.
 You may need to edit the paths at the beginning of the script to point to where you gathered the above files.

-## More about Installing in Linux ##

-- Compile the app as described above
-- Copy the resulting executable `yle-downloader-gui` into selected binary path, such as /usr/bin/, /usr/local/bin/ or ~/bin/
-- Copy icon file into your icon path, e.g. /usr/share/pixmaps/.
-You can use for example 48x48 icon, it will scale as necessary.
-Rename it to `yle-downloader-gui.png`.
-- Copy the file `yle-downloader-gui.desktop` into /usr/share/applications/.
-- The application should now appear in your menu.
-If it doesn't then you'll have to restart your window manager or update the menu.

 ## Known Issues ##